 Providing and receiving feedback can be an emotionally taxing experience, but it's vital to the learning process.
 I encourage you to carve out time to read, consider, and question the feedback you receive from me on all assignments.
-All submissions will receive a grade and feedback.
-If you would like more robust, in-line feedback you will submit your assignments (after the first) with the Feedback Request Form, in which you will alert me to some of the feedback on previous assignments you've applied to this new piece of writing (you'll tell me what particular improvements and efforts I should look out for).
-You'll be able to find the form on D2L.
+All on-time submissions will receive a grade and feedback.

-My promise to you is that I'll never write anything snarky or mean on your paper, and if I provide critique or suggestions, it will be because I believe you have the ability to make those next leaps to become a stronger writer.
-I will always be happy to talk with you about feedback and grades (as long as they remain respectful and productive), even if all that's needed is a little emotional support after a tough assignment.
+My promise to you is that I'll never write anything snarky or mean on your paper, and if I provide critique or suggestions, it will be because I believe you have the ability to make those next steps to become a stronger writer.
+I will always be happy to talk with you about feedback and grades (as long as conversations remain respectful and productive), even if all that's needed is a little emotional support after a tough assignment.
 I'm here to help.